- An employment bond is an agreement that defines the terms of employment between the employer and the employee.

 There are a few requirements for a valid employment bond:

-- The contract of employment must be signed and reviewed by both parties under free mutual consent, i.e., no fraud, forgery, or coercion is involved during the formation of an employment bond.
-Contacting or seeking advice from a lawyer online will help reduce any risks involved, as the parties would be able to understand each component thoroughly.
+- The employment contract must be signed and reviewed by both parties under free mutual consent, i.e., no fraud, forgery, or coercion is involved while forming an employment bond.
+Contacting or seeking advice from a lawyer online will help reduce any risks involved, as the parties can understand each component thoroughly.

-- It is necessary to execute the employment bond on a stamp paper of an appropriate value to make it legally valid and enforceable.
+- Executing the employment bond on a stamp paper of an appropriate value is necessary to make it legally valid and enforceable.

-- The period mentioned must be reasonable, and the employee must not be forced to work under the employer after the specified duration is over.
+- The period mentioned must be reasonable, and the employee must not be forced to work under the employer after the specified duration.
 It is the choice of the employee to join the company again.

 An employment bond is employer-friendly

-- An employment bond can be very useful to employers as fresher employees have a tendency to quit jobs in a few months, which leads to expenditure wastage of the company.
+- An employment bond can be very useful to employers as fresher employees tend to quit jobs in a few months, leading to the company’s expenditure wastage.

 - It is to safeguard the interest of the company and employers and to protect the trade secrets and confidential information of the company.